Metafields for Import and Export

 Each Metafield for each item can have one of the types:

-List of Metafield Types
+All Metafield Types

 You can also see Shopify Metafields manual page for metafield type descriptions.